neuronflicker/CTF/UCF/Pwn_stack0pt2/README.md

 **Description:**

 Author: C0deH4cker

 nc ctf.hackucf.org 32101

 This is the same program as stack0 part 1.
 Now, read the contents of flag2.txt.

 > **Files:** stack0, stack0.c and libpwnableharness32.so

 ## Write-up
-This is a buffer overflow challenge, adding on to [Pwn_stack0pt1](https://github.com/neuronflicker/CTF/tree/master/UCF/Pwn_stack0pt1) and the code file was provided.
+This is a buffer overflow challenge, building on [Pwn_stack0pt1](https://github.com/neuronflicker/CTF/tree/master/UCF/Pwn_stack0pt1), and the code file was provided.

 I ran the program to remind myself of how it worked:
 ```bash